tcoates3/dqm4hep-doc/docs/user-manual/event-interface.md

   As c++ is a strongly typed language, you have to make sure that the template parameter type T in the <span style="font-style: italic">"getEvent< T >"</span> method is the same as the one in the new call <span style="font-style: italic">"new EventBase< MyEvent >(event)"</span>.
 </div>

-# The event streaming facility
+# The Event streaming facility

 The genericity of DQM4hep relies on ability to stream (read/write from/to binary) any kind of event by combining two things :